w0bb13z/Life-Objects/README.md

 set of objects that can be used to for-all-intents-and-purposes in the generation, calculation, and simulation of the entirety of existance.

+All jokes aside, the most logical way to start about this is to lay out what the classes should look like at a minimum.
+Thats where I'll start.

 This sounds crazy.
 It' is crazy.
 I'm crazy.
 Let's rock.
                                        - w0bb13z [8:10pm PST]-[4/20/2017]